iapyeh/sshscript/syntax.md

 The “console” object has the following methods to use:

-- sendline(command, waitingSeconds=1)
-    - command: str, multi-lines str, list of single line str
-        - command for inputing (ending newline is not necessary)

-    ```
-    with $ as console:
-        console.sendline('''
-            echo hello
-            echo world
-        ''')
-        console.sendline(['echo hello','echo world'])
-    ```

-    - waitingSeconds: int, default is 1
-        - seconds to wait after submitting the input string.

-    ```python
-    with $ as console:
-        # at least wait 2 seconds before inputing password
-        console.sendline('sudo -S lastb -F -10',2)
-        console.sendline('1234')
-    print($.stdout)
-    ```

-- stdout
-    - you can get the stdout output of the last executed command from this property.
-- stderr

-    you can get the stderr output of the last executed command from this property.

 - expect(keyword, timeout=60)

     This function blocks the execution until the given keyword appears in stdout or stderr.